tnieuwe/optimized_fighting/README.md

  * A heatmap that simply shows how many votes each matchup has
 ## Data source:
  Eventhubs tier lists are generated through players voting on how favorable or unfavorable a given matchup is for a character in a game.
 You vote by giving how much in favor a matchup is eg. an even matchup is 5-5, a favored matchup is 6-4 and a lopsided matchup is 8-2.
 I heavily suggest exploring the website as it is a great source of information, an account is required to vote, but if you have a unique understanding of a matchup its a good place to vote.

+## Files in scrapers_and_functions and order they need to be ran in
+1. **game_chars_list_maker.r**: This file scrapes the main Eventhubs website to get data on game names and character names required for later analyses.
+Output file is all_games_n_chars.rda.
+*Note*: Currently this file should not be ran because the smash melee and smash brawl pages are broken on Eventhubs.
+2. **all_character_matrix_maker.r**: This file scrapes the matchup data from Eventhub for ever character in everygame.
+This generates the matrices used in the matchup heatmaps.
+The output of this file is all_tier_matrices.rda.
+3. **secondary_matrix_generator.r**: This file uses the matchup matrices for each game to generate a matrix of how well each character performs as a secondary to a given main character.
+The output of this file is secondary_matrix_all_games.rda
+4. **secondary_ordered.r**: This file is the function used to properly order the secondary info.
+It is the function version of the **Secondary Selector** tab.

 ## Packages used
 * **Shiny**: To make the shiny app